danieloskarsson/jsond/README.md

 ```
 _Example 3: url.jsond_

-url -> date
-constant
-remove reference from example 2? to be used in own example
+§url -> date which one to use that is accepted through the world?